ANAO Graduate Program — frequently asked questions

 Will I receive help if I need to relocate?

 Yes, if you reside interstate, the ANAO will provide relocation assistance to support your move to Canberra.

 What is an ‘Indigenous Affirmative Measure’?

-What are the requirements of applying for a position under an Affirmative Measure?
+What do I need to do to apply for a position under an Indigenous Affirmative Measure?

-Applicants must provide confirmation of heritage prior to being offered a role.
-Types of evidence that are considered include:
+You must provide confirmation of heritage prior to being offered a role.
+This could include:

 - a letter signed by the chairperson of an incorporated Indigenous organisation confirming that you are recognised as an Aboriginal and/or Torres Strait Islander person; or

 - a confirmation of Aboriginal and/or Torres Strait Islander descent form executed by an Indigenous organisation.